RobErskine/Craft-User-Manual/README.md

-> See the [note about installing the WIP version of this plugin from GitHub](#how-to-install-the-wip-version-of-this-plugin-from-github) at the bottom of this README.

 # Craft User Manual plugin for Craft CMS 4.x and Craft CMS 5.x

 Craft User Manual allows developers (or even content editors) to provide CMS documentation using Craft's built-in sections (singles, channels, or structures) to create a "User Manual" or "Help" section directly in the control panel.